cran/lidR/README.md

 ### Read and display a las file

 In R-fashion style the function `plot`, based on `rgl`, enables the user to display, rotate and zoom a point cloud.
-Because `rgl` has limited capabilities with respect to large datasets, we also made a package [lidRviewer](https://github.com/Jean-Romain/lidRviewer) with better display capabilities.

 ```r
 las <- readLAS("<file.las>")